Know Yourself. Own Your Story. Build Your Future.

 Week 5

-With pitch decks and films due, students learn sales pitching techniques and practice presenting in front of mentors and peers.
+With pitch decks and films due, students learn sales pitching techniques, film tutorials, and practice presenting in front of mentors and peers.

 6